 You Can Do It!

-I know I’m making it sound simple, and yet there are lots of steps to it.
-However, overall, this is how you’re going to address the problem so that she will learn how to go to sleep and stay there without using a bottle.
-I hope this helps you make a plan.
+Weaning from nighttime bottle feedings sounds simple, and yet there are lots of steps to it.
+Overall, this is how you’re going to address the problem so that she will learn how to go to sleep and stay there without using a bottle.
+Hopefully this helps you make a plan and stick to it!